snoyberg/pantry/PLANS.md

 * Release a new version of Stack with support for old and new snapshot formats
 * Wait for users to upgrade (2 weeks?), and switch over to new Stackage tool
 * Optional: convert all existing Stackage snapshots to the new format

+## More advanced content discovery

+There are three more advanced cases to consider:

+* Providing fall-back locations for content, such as out of concern for a single URL being removed in the future
+* Closed corporate setups, where access to the general internet may either be impossible or undesirable
+* Automatic discovery of missing content by hash

+The following extensions are possible to address these cases:

+* Instead of a single package location, provide a list of package locations with fallback semantics.
+* Corporate environments will be encouraged to run a local Pantry mirror, and configure clients like Stack to speak to these mirrors instead of the default ones (or in addition to).
+* Provide some kind of federation protocol for Pantry where servers can registry with each other and requests for content can be pinged to each other.

+Providing override at the client level for Pantry mirror locations is a __MUST__.
+Making it easy to run in a corporate environment is a __SHOULD__.
+Providing the fallback package locations seems easy enough that we should include it initially, but falls under a __SHOULD__.
+The federated protocol should be added on-demand.